aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 If you would like to launch a sagemaker instance with a different instance type than `ml.t3.medium`, you can replace that value in the JSON above.

-### Setup API Url in client Application
+### Setup API URL in client Application

--Setup environment variable NEXT_PUBLIC_API_BASE_URL="<CFN_OUTPUT.APIGatewayAPIEndpoint>"
+Setup environment variable `NEXT_PUBLIC_API_BASE_URL="<CFN_OUTPUT.APIGatewayAPIEndpoint>"`

--For local instances, in swb-ui directory create a file with name .env.local containing the API url variable with the format:
+For local instances, in swb-ui directory create a file with name .env.local containing the API url variable with the format:

 ```
 NEXT_PUBLIC_API_BASE_URL="<CFN_OUTPUT.APIGatewayAPIEndpoint>"